-Energy Locals Review
+Energy Locals Review and Rates

-Energy Locals is one of the newest retailers to enter the ring, servicing electricity to homes and businesses across New South Wales and South East Queensland.
+Energy Locals is one of the newest retailers to enter the ring, supplying electricity to homes and businesses across New South Wales and South East Queensland.
 Energy Locals is unlike any other energy retailer out there, operating as not just an energy company, but a social enterprise.

 However, the charitable organisation you support doesn’t have to be large or well-known.
 In fact, nearly anyone can register their school, project, one-off fundraiser, club or charity on Energy Locals.
-It lets customers give back to their community or promote a cause they care about, simply by paying their energy bill.
+It lets customers give back to their community or promote a cause they care about, simply by paying their electricity bills.
 It’s kind of like a sports club chocolate drive, but instead of buying chocolates to raise money, you sign up to an energy retailer.

-Energy Locals solar power offers
+Energy Locals Plans

 If minimising your carbon footprint is important to you, you’ll be interested to know that Energy Locals is a carbon neutral organisation.
 By purchasing and surrendering Certified Emission Reductions (CERs), recognised under the National Carbon Offset Standard (NCOS), equal to its expected emissions over the next year, Energy Locals can boast a net carbon emission of zero.